JetsonWorks/defkoi/README.md

 ### Running dkrest Natively on the Jetson

+DefKoi runs better natively (see the memory leak issue below).
 The ```prepare/dev.sh``` script can help you configure your Jetson for running dkrest natively by:

 1. Installing the remaining dependencies